- Buy 21 subscruptions to Inside Flyer magazine, earning 2500 Starwood points for each purchase

 With advances in jet engines, and new composite materials, they think they can generate the efficiencies needed to make supersonic commercial travel viable with planes in flight by the mid-2020s.
 The plan is for range just over 5000 miles and seating for 45 – 55 business class seats.

 As long as supersonic travel is more expensive than subsonic, the market will be limited.
 And limited markets make it tough to recoup development and acquisition costs.
 Airlines have a hard time making money operating only a couple of planes of a type.
 The plane needs to be capable of flying long distances, fuel efficiently, and large numbers of passengers in order to be economical on a large scale.

 Otherwise the market has to be able to support fares significantly higher than for subsonic transport.
 The ultimate question is: how much is shaving 3.5 hours off of a transatlantic flight worth, and to how many people?

-In 10 years cars will drive themselves, and our kids will ask us if people really used to drive them — and how that was possible without having accidents all the time?
-And in 10 years we may be flying across the Atlantic in 3 hours and across the Pacific in 5 hours… provided the US government doesn’t stand in the way.
+In 10 years cars will drive themselves, and our kids will ask vexingly did people really used to drive themselves, and how was that possible without having accidents all the time?
+And in 10 years we may be flying across the Atlantic in 3 hours and across the Pacific in 5 hours.